 Recent Microsoft SQL interview questions for the Data Science position

 In this article, we discuss real-life Microsoft SQL interview questions with detailed solutions for the Data Science position.
 We solve these SQL interview questions step by step and we will also provide you with a process to solve similar problems and optimize code once you get the solution.
-You can always practice real-life questions from Uber and other top tech companies on our platform.

 Data Science Role at Microsoft